Stalldyr/StallFM/README.md

 # StallFM

-Download Last.fm libraary csv from https://benjaminbenben.com/lastfm-to-csv/ and add it to the same folder as StallFM.py
+Download Last.fm library csv from https://benjaminbenben.com/lastfm-to-csv/ and add it to the same folder as StallFM.py